-Announced back in 2018, Amazon's Alexa Guard feature went live in the US last year, turning Echo speakers across the country into loyal watchdogs.
+Amazon's Alexa Guard feature went live in the US a couple of years ago, turning Echo speakers across the country into loyal watchdogs.

-When enabled, Guard has your Echo smart speakers listen out for sounds of breaking glass or smoke/CO2 alarms, and will notify you if it detects anything.
+When enabled, Alexa Guard has your Echo smart speakers listen out for sounds of breaking glass or smoke/CO2 alarms, and will notify you if it detects anything.

 It's a pretty great feature, one that can essentially turn your existing smoke alarms into smart ones, while also doing the job of other home security devices.